0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Isometric Strengthening: This involves static exercises where the muscles contract without movement, such as holding a plank position.

-• Isotonic Strengthening: This involves dynamic exercises where muscles contract and lengthen, like lifting weights or performing squats.
+• Isotonic Strengthening: This involves dynamic exercises where muscles contract and lengthen, like Lifting weights or performing squats.

-The importance of strengthening goes beyond aesthetics.
+The importance of strengthening goes beyond Aesthetics.
 Regular strengthening exercises help improve muscle tone, enhance joint stability, and increase bone density, which is crucial for long-term health, especially in older adults.
 Strengthening also helps improve posture, reduce the risk of injury, and support metabolic health by increasing muscle mass, which boosts the body's calorie-burning capacity.

 Strengthening can be tailored to different fitness levels and goals.
 For example, high-resistance, low-repetition training is typically used to build maximum strength, while low-resistance, high-repetition training focuses more on endurance.